Stuycs-K/project02-shell-09-jeremias-netomanoel/README.md

 # shell.c
   (the main shell)
-  the one with the main in it
+  the one with the main in it that loops forever until either exit or ctrl+d happens

 # exec.c
   (does literally everything else)